vmorilla/sunset_reflections_clock/README.md

 ### Performance

 This was challenging indeed!
-I've managed to keep GPU + UI time around 16/17-ish ms per frame (during the animation of the cathodes) with the exception of some puntual peaks.
-These peaks are caused by the refresh of the reflection image.
+I've managed to keep GPU + UI time around 16/17-ish ms per frame (during the animation of the cathodes turning on and off) with the exception of some puntual peaks.
+These peaks are caused by the refreshing of the reflection image.
 For this reason, this action is delayed to happen a few seconds after a change of minute / hour.
-This way, it does not interfere with the animation.
+This way, it does not interfere with the animation of the cathodes and everything runs smoothly.

 ![performance](docs/performance.png)